 RememBear review summary

-Grizzlies are normally a bit frightening.
-RememBear?
-Not so much.
-TunnelBear’s endearingly-delivered password manager covers the basics, although there are some notable features that high-level users may desire that have yet to emerge from hibernation.
-But while this application is easy to use, its most important feature is locked behind a paywall that many free options don’t give, while it comes at the same price as higher-powered options that offer more features for the price.BEST DEAL:Save 42% on the 3 year plan.
+TunnelBear’s endearingly-delivered password manager covers the basics, although there are some notable features that high-level users may desire that have yet to emerge.
+But while this application is easy to use, its most important feature is locked behind a paywall that many free options don’t give, while it comes at the same price as higher-powered options that offer more features for the price (or often less).

 RememBear overview and features

 If you’re looking for a fully-featured password manager, RememBear isn’t it.
 That’s not to say that this password manager lacks features.
-In fact, RememBear has all of the essentials covered for the average consumer, including secure password storage, the ability to import passwords from popular web browsers, the option to operate as a digital wallet for your credit cards, and syncing across multiple devices.
-But if you’re in the market for a professional tool that includes advanced features like two-factor authentication (such as through YubiKey), you’re better served by market leaders such as LastPass.
+In fact, RememBear has all of the essentials covered for the average consumer, including:

 If you want a good, similarly-featured supplement to the Google Chrome or Mozilla Firefox password managers, or to your Apple Keychain, RememBear offers a noticeable improvement over those basic options.